 Investing in Content Management Systems

-A content management system (CMS) like WordPress will allow for more flexibility to control the creation process as well as the final outcome of the website.
-WordPress gives you access to thousands of added features and plugins you can install on your website.
+A CMS like WordPress will allow for more flexibility to control the creation process as well as the outcome of the website.
+WordPress gives you thousands of added features and plugins you can install on your website.

 Working with a CMS, however, is more complicated and will require some technical knowledge.
 If a website builder is better suited for small business websites, WordPress will be more useful for online store websites that need e-commerce integrations.

 Content management system pros: